 Are you looking for the best budget spreadsheet?
 Budgeting is what saved my finances and what got me out of debt.
 And while learning how to budget generally isn’t fun, I’ve got an awesome way to make it a lot easier.

-I've got the BEST budget spreadsheet for you.
+I’ve got the BEST budget spreadsheet for you.
 Even if you suck at spreadsheets – just give this a try.
-I personally use it, and the students in my course use it as well.
-And there are several reasons why I recommend using this over some of the more automated budgeting applications out there.
+I personally use it, and there are several reasons why I recommend using this over some of the more automated budgeting applications out there.
 I still recommend using a money saving budget planner, but this is a great alternate.

 But first – do not be afraid of a spreadsheet!
 With Tiller (the people who helped me design this spreadsheet), you really don’t need to know how to use spreadsheets at all.
 It’s all set up for you – in fact, I worked directly with them, and they designed my very own template.